DOXiCORA/corxOS-Public/README.md

-# xcoreOS//PUBLIC
+# corxOS//PUBLIC

-Welcome to xcoreOS, a modern operating system designed for speed, stability, and security.
+Welcome to corxOS, a modern operating system designed for speed, stability, and security.
 NewOS is built to provide an intuitive user experience with a focus on productivity and efficiency.

 ## Features